njsimons/CODATA-RDA-Lesson-1/Getting a DOI.md

 You have two options:

--item Use the services of an existing Registrant, such as a Publisher, Library, or Data Center who is assisting you with disseminating and preserving your research outputs.
-If you aren't working with one of these RAs, you can submit your work to an open research sharing system such as Zenodo where your
++ Use the services of an existing Registrant, such as a Publisher, Library, or Data Center who is assisting you with disseminating and preserving your research outputs.
+If you aren't working with one of these RAs, you can submit your work to an open research sharing system such as Zenodo where your ubmission is assigned a DOI, archived, and disseminated over the open Web.

-or become a member of a DOI Registration Agency (RA).
-RAs collect metadata, assign DOI names, and offer other services such as reference linking or metadata lookup.
-See the list of RAs, and contact the ones whose services best meet your needs.
++ Alternatively, your organization can join a DOI Registration Agency (RA) and become a DOI Registrant.
+This commitment requires an investment of time, infrastructure, funds, and human resources to ensure that registered DOIs are maintained and revised as content changes or moves.
+Information about becoming a DOI registration is available from the DOI Foundation.